Cheer up Ian, at least you don't live in Luton...

 - Mister Winterbottom in Dinner for One is a stereotypical Northerner (with a stereotypically Northern name).

-- The Pilgrimage of Grace in Season 3 of The Tudors...even to this American troper, the differences in accents between the rebels and the Powers That Be down south were striking.
+- The Pilgrimage of Grace in Season 3 of The Tudors... the differences in accents between the rebels and the Powers That Be down south were striking.
 Also helps illustrate how old this trope is too.

 - The original UK version of Shameless is set in the fictional council estate Chatsworth in Stretford, Greater Manchester.